fribalet/ssPopModel/README.md

   dist <- size.distribution(popcycle.location, popname, param="fsc_small", n.breaks=57, time.interval = 60)
  ```

- You can visualize the size distribution using the function 'plot.size.distribution'
+ You can visualize the size distribution using the function `plot.size.distribution`
  ```r
  dim <- 1 # choose 1 or 2 if you want to see the frequency or count for the size distribution, respectively mode <- "log" # choose "log" or "lin" if you want to plot in logarithmic or linear scale, respectively